-Today, the subject of ‘Immortality’ is never raised in respectable circles especially so in the West [‘Can’t we stick to football and the PTA?’].
-Preparation for such a search would likely get you a doubled-prescription for Prozac, the world’s best-selling anxiety drug.
+Today, the subject of ‘Immortality’ is never raised in respectable circles especially so in the West [‘Can’t we stick to football and the PTA?’.
+I’ve got some spare Prozac in my hand-bag, Love!’]

-But the subject is in fact at the very heart of the Christian West.
+The subject of ‘Immortality’ is in fact at the very heart of the Christian West.

 Apostolic authority from Deacon to Pope has its legitimizing root in one event.
 The event of Jesus rising from the grave not just in spirit, but ‘In Flesh and Blood’, his meeting with the apostles, and his choosing of Peter as the first Pope, the rock [Petra] on which the Church was to be built.
 Christianity as we know it begins here.